utily/cloudly-storage/integration.md

 	}
 }
 ```
-Here the the dependency `gracely` is used to generate errors.
+Here the dependency `gracely` is used to generate errors.
 Note that the `Storage.environment.archive` & `Storage.environment.BufferBackend` needs to correspond to the bindings defined in wrangler.toml.
 The initialize function needs to be called with the environment by the worker before utilizing the database.
-The types for the configuration can be found in the [configuraion folder](Database/Configuration).
+The types for the configuration can be found in the [configuration folder](Database/Configuration).

-Now the database can be used by the worker as follows:
+Now an abstraction around the store function can be made to suit the use case, the following is just an example of how the database can be used.
 ```ts
 import { Storage } from "./Storage"
 import { User } from "../model/User"